With Bolsonaro tamed in defeat, Brazil steps back from brink

 “All of Bolsonaro’s escape valves were shut off,” said Brian Winter, a longtime Brazil expert and vice president of the New York-based Council of the Americas.
 “He was prevailed upon from all sides not to contest the results and burn down the house on his way out.”

-Although Bolsonaro has refused to congratulate da Silva or disavow die-hard protesters who remained on the streets Wednesday, Brazil’s institutions generally seem to have held up.
+Although Bolsonaro has refused to congratulate da Silva, Brazil’s institutions generally seem to have held up.

+Bolsonaro gave a video statement Wednesday calling for an end to the protests by his supporters.
+“I know you’re upset.
+I’m just as sad and upset as you are.
+But we have to keep our heads straight,” he said.
+“Closing roads in Brazil jeopardizes people’s right to come and go.”

 That leaves a more vexing challenge: how the 77-year-old da Silva, universally known as Lula, unites a deeply divided country, rights a wobbly economy and delivers on the outsize expectations spurred by his return to power.